Improve Your Sex Drive After 50

 Everyone’s sex drive is a bit different, at any age, and a female’s response to menopause is also somewhat variable.
 Some women experience a rebound, often significant, in their sex drive after going through menopause.
 Others never regain the same level of sex drive that they had when they were younger.
 Regardless, medications and other interventions can help to improve sex drive as well as function.

 Why do erections change as men age?

-Erections can become more difficult to achieve and maintain as men age, not only due to decreasing sex hormones, but blood flow problems.
+Erections can become more difficult to achieve and maintain as men age due to decreasing sex hormones and blood flow problems.
 Erections rely on blood flow, and cardiac output decreases, clogged or constricted arteries, high blood pressure, and other health conditions all have a negative impact on blood blow.
 The quality of erections also change – with men finding that they don’t get hard as easily, and may not achieve the same overall level of hardness as when they were younger.
 This is normal.

 A decrease in sex drive with age is a natural byproduct of the aging process, but it doesn’t need to be a death sentence for your sex life.
 By following good overall health advice and maintaining open communication with your partner, you can help retain and improve your sex drive.
 Be sure to talk to your doctor, too, if you are experiencing any aging-related sexual desire or performance issues, and consider the advice in our guide.
 With all of that put together, you can enjoy a healthy sexual relationship – though it may be slightly different or modified from when you were younger – throughout your 50s, 60s, 70s, and beyond.